bhattumang7/bhattumang7/_posts/2020-09-24-Certificates-and-windows-containers.md

 store.Close();
 ```

 The reason behind the add failing was that by default the containerized application runs under a user named "ContainerUser" who does not have enough rights.
-To be able to make the code run successfully, we can make the following change to the application:
+To be able to make the code run successfully in windows container, we can make the following change to the application:

 ```dockerfile
 FROM mcr.microsoft.com/dotnet/core/aspnet:3.1 AS base